artnak/artur.zek/content/projects/flag-of-earth.md

 <script data-fatsell="flag" src="https://fatsell.com/embed/flag.js"></script>

 This is an open-source project.
 We put the open files online.
-You can download the flag.pdf or you can buy the flag (60x120cm).
+You can download the [flag.pdf](https://www.dropbox.com/s/xwdakz451nragfz/zastava-tisk.pdf?dl=0) or you can buy the flag (150x100cm).
 {{ spacer }} {{ spacer }} {{ spacer }}